Edwin Lutyens: India (1912–1930)

 Built in the spirit of British colonial rule, the place where the new imperial city and the older native settlement met was intended to be a market.
 It was there that Lutyens imagined the Indian traders would participate in "the grand shopping centre for the residents of Shahjahanabad and New Delhi", thus giving rise to the D-shaped market seen today.

-Many of the garden-ringed villas in the Lutyens' Bungalow Zone (LBZ)—also known as Lutyens' Delhi—that were part of Lutyens' original scheme for New Delhi are under threat due to the constant pressure for development in Delhi.
+Many of the garden-ringed villas in the Lutyens' Bungalow Zone (LBZ)—also known as Lutyens' Delhi—that were part of Lutyens's original scheme for New Delhi are under threat due to the constant pressure for development in Delhi.
 The LBZ was placed on the 2002 World Monuments Fund Watch List of 100 Most Endangered Sites.
 None of the bungalows in the LBZ were designed by Lutyens—he only designed the four bungalows in the Presidential Estate surrounding Rashtrapati Bhavan at Willingdon Crescent, now known as Mother Teresa Crescent.
 Other buildings in Delhi that Lutyens designed include Baroda House, Bikaner House, Hyderabad House, and Patiala House.

 In recognition of his architectural accomplishments for the British Raj, Lutyens was made a Knight Commander of the Order of the Indian Empire (KCIE) on 1 January 1930.
 As a chivalric order, the KCIE knighthood held precedence over his earlier bachelor knighthood.

-A bust of Lutyens in the former Viceroy's House is the only statue of a Westerner left in its original position in New Delhi.
-Lutyens' work in New Delhi is the focus of Robert Grant Irving's book Indian Summer.
-In spite of his monumental work in India, Lutyens views on the peoples of the Indian sub-continent, although not uncommon for people of his time, would now be considered racist.
+A bust of Lutyens in the Rastrapati bhavan is the only statue of a Westerner left in its original position in New Delhi.
+Lutyens's work in New Delhi is the focus of Robert Grant Irving's book Indian Summer.

+In spite of his monumental work in India, Lutyens believed that the peoples of the Indian sub-continent were less civilised and less intelligent than Europeans, although these views were common at the time among many of his contemporaries.
+He thought the Indian Indo-Saracenic style was "formless, not of carved decoration, an anathema...hardly qualified as architecture at all."
+Endless battles were fought between him and Viceroy Hardinge over architectural style: Lutyens wanted classical, the architecture of the Empire – Hardinge wanted elements of the Indian vernacular for political and cultural reasons.

 Spain (1915–1928)

-In Madrid, Lutyens' work can be seen in the interiors of the Liria Palace, a neoclassical building which was severely damaged during the Spanish Civil War.
+In Madrid, Lutyens's work can be seen in the interiors of the Liria Palace, a neoclassical building which was severely damaged during the Spanish Civil War.
 The palace was originally built in the 18th century for James FitzJames, 1st Duke of Berwick, and still belongs to his descendants.
-Lutyens' reconstruction was commissioned by Jacobo Fitz-James Stuart, 17th Duke of Alba.
+Lutyens's reconstruction was commissioned by Jacobo Fitz-James Stuart, 17th Duke of Alba.
 The Duke had been in contact with Lutyens while serving as the Spanish ambassador to the Court of St. James's.

 Between 1915 and 1928, Lutyens also produced designs for a new palace for the Duke of Alba's younger brother, Hernando Fitz-James Stuart, 18th Duke of Peñaranda.
 The palace of El Guadalperal, as it was to be called, would have been, if built, Edwin Lutyens's largest country house.